-Additionally, we provided for Mr. Loveman's personal use of Company aircraft at certain times during 2014.
+We provided for Mr. Loveman's and Mr. Frissora's personal use of Company aircraft at certain times during 2015.
 Lodging and certain other expenses were incurred by Mr. Loveman for use during his Las Vegas-based residence.
 We also provided security for Mr. Loveman and his family.
-The decision to provide Mr. Loveman with the personal security benefit was prompted by the results of an analysis provided by an independent professional consulting firm specializing in executive safety and security.
-Based on these results, the HRC approved personal security services to Mr. Loveman and his family.

-These perquisites are more fully described in "-Summary Compensation Table."
+These perquisites are more fully described in the "Summary Compensation Table."